montsamu/wordpress-xml-to-astro-collections/README.md

   such an author in the system!
 (This is because I have a Wordpress site that migrated from a Blogger site...)
 * Certain HTML content does not render well when included as markdown content; especially look out for deep indents (markdown thinks this is `code`)
+* Certain other content does not render well either; things like "caption" square-bracket directives, and certain deeply weird img attributes with curly braces in them break those images pretty well
+* Yet more content does not do too great, either, the "new" Wordpress blocks columns for example
 * I didn't elect to retain the pages "parent" as a field in the schema, as the filesystem hierarchy suffices
 * The data schemas do not explicitly include an 'id' field as this is implicitly created by AstroJS from the filename